 Get a Fresh Perspective

 Sometimes you need to stop thinking about something to see it more clearly.
 When you spend too much time on a problem your efforts become less effective and have diminishing returns.
-Sometimes you are troubleshooting a particularly evasive problem over many hours or days.
+Sometimes you are troubleshooting a particularly evasive problem over many hours.
 Get up take a break and do something different.
 Verbalizing the problem or drawing it on a white board helps and solutions become more obvious when explaining to someone else – then BAM – something you weren’t seeing before comes into the picture and you’re back on track.
 Don’t be embarrassed to be wrong with your assumptions, we all go through a similar process and have similar blocks.
-It helps having a colleagues that can help each other when you get stuck.
+It helps having colleagues that can help each other when you get stuck.

 Document and Improve